Introduction

 Overall concept

-Deep learning models are often trained via a process known as gradient descent during backpropogation.
+Deep learning models are often trained via a process known as gradient descent.
 During this process the network weights are updated based on the gradient of the error function for the current weights.
-However, as the number of layers in the network increase, there is a greater chance of experiencing an issue known as the vanishing or exploding gradient during this process.
+However, as the number of layers in the network increase, there is a greater chance of experiencing an issue known vanishing or exploding gradients.
 The vanishing or exploding gradient is when the gradient goes to 0 or infinity, which negatively impacts the model fitting.

 The residual network (ResNet) was introduced to address the vanishing or exploding gradient issue.
 It works by adding connections between non-adjacent layers, termed a ‘skip connection’.